ionide/ionide.github.io/content/Editors/Code/options.md

 #### `FSharp.simplifyNameAnalyzer`

-Enables detection of symbols usages that can be simplified
+Enables detection of cases when names of functions and values can be simplified

 **Type:** `bool`